-After adding my “special mix” to the can of mystery meat that they love, attitudes shifted.
+After adding my “special concoction” to the can of mystery meat they love, attitudes shifted.
 Their coats also became more luxurious and – to my surprise – no more ticks and fleas.

 While it may sound complicated, I prepare everything at once, then freeze, so it’s quite simple: